pnugues/petit_larousse_1905/README.md

 # Raccordement du *Petit Larousse illustré* de 1905 à wikidata

 ## Summary in English
 _Connection of the *Petit Larousse illustré* of 1905 to wikidata_.
-This repository hosts a dataset connecting all the proper nouns of the 1905 edition of the *Petit Larousse illustré* to wikidata elements.
+This repository hosts a dataset connecting all the proper nouns of the 1905 edition of the *Petit Larousse illustré* to wikidata items.
 It contains:
 * `larousse_1905_wd.json`, a list of Python dictionaries where each dictionary represents a Larousse proper noun.
 Each Python dictionary contains the text of the Larousse entry and a list of wikidata identifiers.
 A dictionary has then two keys: `texte` and `qid`, for example:<br/>``` {'texte': "AALI-PACHA, homme d'Etat turc, né à Constantinople.
 Il a attaché son nom à la politique de réformes du Tanzimat (1815-1871).", 'qid': ['Q439237']}```
 * A `src` folder that contains: